Wicked as Sin by Jillian Hunter

 It’s not really a spoiler, since anyone browsing this book at the bookstore will learn of it as it is revealed early in the story, so I’ll just state Alethea’s secret.
 Her fiancé, who had since died in the war against France and was canonized as a hero, raped her on the night their engagement was announced and since then, Alethea prefers to stay in her brother’s house and find some peace in her life at the countryside.

 This is not to say that she is some tortured heroine withdrawing into her shell and wailing that she is no longer worthy of a man’s touch, though.
 Alethea is a smart heroine with an actually pretty healthy outlook in life.
-She refuses to feel sorry for herself and she even applies that principle to the hero, with her often dragging Gabriel out of his pity party for one whenever he threatens to get carried away with his emo act.
+She refuses to feel sorry for herself and she even applies that principle to the hero, often dragging Gabriel out of his pity party for one whenever he threatens to get carried away with his emo act.

 If Alethea seems unnaturally sanguine about her ordeal at her fiancés hands, however, it’s… well, this is one aspect of her that could have been dealt better by Ms Hunter.
 On one hand, I can see from this story that Alethea is a pretty sheltered woman where sex is concerned.
 She doesn’t even know that her lack of hymen would lead Gabriel to conclude that she is not a virgin, for example, so perhaps I can deduce that she doesn’t know how badly her fiancé treated her.
 And yet, contradicting the suggestion that she is ignorant about sex is the fact that Alethea does know that she was raped.
 It is also rather hard to believe that Alethea will go from thinking that sex is unpleasant into becoming an eager randy woman who can’t get enough of it from Gabriel.